 - Programs should be accredited by the Council for Higher Education Accreditation (CHEA).

 A certificate or diploma program in cabinet making typically requires a year of full-time study to complete.
 Students acquire the basic skills needed to pursue a career in the field.
 Some schools also offer certificates in advanced carpentry and cabinetry for students who have some prior knowledge of the field.

 In labs, students learn how to use power tools properly, how to shape and cut wood, how to use adhesives, screws and staples to put parts of a cabinet together and how to work with materials other than wood, such as fiberglass or plastic.
 A high school diploma or the equivalent is required to begin a certificate program.
-Basic coursework for the certificate or diploma includes:

 Associate of Science in Cabinet Making

 Associate's degree programs in cabinet making, building construction or carpentry involve two years of full-time study.
 Some associate's degree programs are designed for students that want to pursue education in construction management or further technical training at the bachelor's degree level.
 Such programs are designed to transfer the student easily into Bachelor of Science (B.S.) degree programs in construction management or similar majors.
 General education coursework includes math, science and the humanities.

 Programs in cabinet making are typically available at the certificate, diploma, or associate's degree levels.
 Students should look for accredited programs that provide hands-on experience.